cardstack/cardstack-documentation/guides/developer-cookbook/access-control.md

 ```

 Here, we are saying that everyone has _some_ kind of read permissions related to type `photos`.
-Then, below we describe which fields on the Card are viewable.
+Then, below we describe which fields on the Card are viewable, and we leave out `comment`.
 Now, if you restart your server, you should be able to see the photo Card, but the `"This should be a frontrunner"` comment should be missing.

 Next, we will add editing permissions for our logged-in users.
 Add this below the read permissions for the `photo`, in `cards/photo/cardstack/static-model.js`: